Loumstar/Arduino-Libraries/readme.md

 #include <complex.lite.h>
 ```

 If the module does not have any documentation, read the code used in the test scripts.

-For information on installing libraries, see: http://www.arduino.cc/en/Guide/Libraries

 ## Contact